justvanrossum/fbdiff/README.md

 # fbdiff

-`fbdiff` is a tool to show a brief summary of table differences in OpenType fonts.
+`fbdiff` is a tool that reports a brief summary of table differences in OpenType fonts.
 It reports which tables exist in only one of the fonts, and it will report which common tables are different and which are identical.

 It only looks at the binary data: tables are not parsed.

 Example usage: